awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

   + EBS encryption by default: You can enable EBS encryption by default to ensure all new EBS volumes created in your AWS account are encrypted\.
 For more information, see [Encryption by Default](EBSEncryption.md#encryption-by-default)\.
   + Encrypted AMI: You can enable EBS encryption by using an encrypted AMI to launch your instance\.
 If your AMI does not have an encrypted root snapshot, you can copy it to a new AMI and request encryption\.
 For more information, see [Encrypt an Unencrypted Image during Copy](AMIEncryption.md#copy-unencrypted-to-encrypted) and [Copying an AMI](CopyingAMIs.md#ami-copy-steps)\.

 When a Spot Instance is hibernated by the Spot service, the EBS volumes are preserved and instance memory \(RAM\) is preserved on the root volume\.
 The private IP addresses of the instance are also preserved\.
 Instance storage volumes and public IP addresses, other than Elastic IP addresses, are not preserved\.
 While the instance is hibernating, you are charged only for the EBS volumes\.
-With Spot Fleet, if you have many hibernated instances, you can exceed the limit on the number of EBS volumes for your account\.
+With EC2 Fleet and Spot Fleet, if you have many hibernated instances, you can exceed the limit on the number of EBS volumes for your account\.

 The agent prompts the operating system to hibernate when the instance receives a signal from the Spot service\.
 If the agent is not installed, the underlying operating system doesn't support hibernation, or there isn't enough volume space to save the instance memory, hibernation fails and the Spot service stops the instance instead\.